 We think it is also fair to treat co-produced and co-licensed titles such as The End of the F*** World and Frontier as digital originals.

 With the proliferation of new streaming platforms, sometimes a different platform is considered the original streaming network.
 Consider for example what the original network for Star Trek:Discovery should be?
 In our definition we take this to be CBS All Access, despite Netflix owning the exclusive rights to the series in most non-US markets.
-Star Trek: Discovery is therefore a digital original, but we take CBS All Access to be the original (streaming) network, not Netflix, in all markets.
+Star Trek: Discovery is therefore a digital original and we take CBS All Access to be the original platform, not Netflix, in all markets.

 We exclude licensed originals and licensed series